-4. Mix wallpaper with wood panelling
+23. Mix wallpaper with wood panelling

-5. Encourage relaxation with marbled paper
+27. Encourage relaxation with marbled paper

 Marbling is often used as a mindfulness exercise because it literally encourages people to go with the flow – you have no control over the paint or pattern created.
 That's why it's the perfect choice of pattern in a bathroom, as you can lose yourself in its arbitrary swirls.

-6. Combine wallpaper and tiles
+28. Combine wallpaper and tiles

-if you're worried about your wallpaper getting wet, but want to put it on the same wall as a water feature, try this treatment.
+if you're worried about your bathroom wallpaper ideas getting wet, but want to put it on the same wall as a water feature, try this treatment.
 Tile up to the point where splashes might reach, then wallpaper to the ceiling.
 It's a smart look and is more subtle that papering a full wall – if you're unsure about taking the plunge, so to speak, this might be the way to go about things.

-7. Go nautical
+29. Go nautical

-8. Add warmth with a wood effect
+30. Add warmth with a wood effect

 Want to tap into the wood panelling trend without breaking the bank?
 Why not create a feature wall using textured or printed wallpaper?
 This wood-print paper brings a cosy Scandinavian feel to the cooler metal and ceramic surfaces.

-9. Clash patterns
+32. Clash patterns

 Mixing and matching bold patterns has given this bathroom a retro feel – just check out the wallpaper versus that dramatic floor tiling.
 If you're looking to channel 1970s chic, we advice you stick to a similar palette of orange and olive green.
 But use a lot of black and white, too, otherwise it could get too overwhelming – not ideal when you're trying to unwind in the bath.